 DINING: Please support our sponsors!
 I can’t tell you enough how appreciative of their support we are; both are start-ups and the forest closures have not made the first season easy, yet there was no hesitation about sponsorship from them!.
 Both are also known to have gone above and beyond expectations in providing delicious meals to our local fire crews this season!

-SECOND ALARM BREWHOUSE *SPONSOR!!*& Fire House grill are also sponsors and will be crafting a special “Wildland 52” brew for us!
+SECOND ALARM BREWHOUSE *SPONSOR!!*& Monica’s Firehouse Grill are also sponsors and will be crafting a special “Wildland 52” brew for us!
 Monica makes amazing burgers and (my weakness), fresh ribbon fries.

 There’s plenty of Other Wonderful Dining Options in Jemez Springs as well!!

 Jemez Monument is a must visit (and you will get a sampler at the race start!), as it has much historical significance to the area dating back to the 17th century!
 The Jemez Monument has been so gracious to open the gates early for us so runners may follow the course through the monument itself; family and friends are welcome to visit the site throughout the day!
 We hope that you will take the time to visit the ruins of the old Mission, enjoy the exhibits that share the Jemez Pueblo’s story; please consider a donation to them for their hospitality and support of the Wildland 52!

 A must visit, just ten minutes from Jemez Falls is the Valles Caldera National Preserve.
 Take a scenic hike, trail run or mountain bike ride, listen for elk bugling and watch the prairie dogs play, or visit Walt’s cabin from the show Longmire!
 Van tours are also available.